trufflesecurity/Trufflehog-Chrome-Extension/README.md

 These keys also follow the same format for many other API's such as gmail/drive/cloud/etc... so this tool likely doesn't give full coverage

+## Json web tokens
+JWT's are interesting not just because they go to API's, but also because you can crack their secret in hashcat if they're alg `hs` you can decode them here to figure out their algorithm https://jwt.io/ and you can crack them here https://hashcat.net/wiki/doku.php?id=example_hashes with flag `-m 16500`